KennethNweke/TFTP-CheatSheet/README.md

 TFTP is a lightweight and fast protocol, commonly used in lab and trusted network environments for configuration transfers.
 This guide walks you through practical, tested examples for real-world use.

-> ⚠️ Note: TFTP lacks authentication and encryption — avoid using it in untrusted or production environments without additional security measures.<br>
+> ⚠️ Note: TFTP lacks authentication and encryption — avoid using it in untrusted or production environments without additional security measures.<br><br>